Hamza14860/dbt_snowflake_dwh/README.md

 - Generic Tests like not_null and unique applied on both sources and models
 - Singular specific Test applied on stg_payments

-Welcome to your new dbt project!

-### Using the starter project

 Try running the following commands:
 - dbt run
 - dbt test

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)